MaFrance351/HFT106/README.md

 # HFT106
-HFT106 were pinpads produced by Hypercom (acquired by Verifone in 2011) based on Dallas DS5002FP protected microcontroller.
-As the software was kept in RAM, nowadays all prodused pinpads are out of order because the internal battery is completely discharged and the data are erased.
+HFT106 (Hypercom financial terminals) were pinpads produced by Hypercom (acquired by Verifone in 2011) based on Dallas DS5002FP protected microcontroller.
+These pinpads were used with Hypercom T7* terminals.
+As the software was kept in RAM, nowadays all produced pinpads are out of order as the internal battery is completely discharged and the MCU's firmware erased.
 DS5002FP is a microcontroller with Intel 8051 architecture that is programmed with a "Microcontroller Toolkit" via UART.
 As I don't know at all the functions of the pinpad's firmware, I've written a simple demo program that scans the keypad and shows the scancode on the display.
 You can see the internals of this pinpad here: